-Moving beyond autoregressive models like Tacotron and non-autoregressive approaches like FastSpeech, flow-based generative models offer another powerful framework for acoustic modeling in Text-to-Speech (TTS).
-Instead of generating outputs sequentially or relying solely on auxiliary losses for parallel generation, flow-based models learn an exact, invertible transformation from a simple base distribution (like a Gaussian) to the complex data distribution of mel-spectrograms, conditioned on the input text.
+Flow-based generative models offer a powerful framework for acoustic modeling in Text-to-Speech (TTS).
+These models present an alternative to autoregressive models like Tacotron and non-autoregressive approaches such as FastSpeech.
+Unlike approaches that generate outputs sequentially or rely solely on auxiliary losses for parallel generation, flow-based models learn an exact, invertible transformation from a simple base distribution (like a Gaussian) to the complex data distribution of mel-spectrograms, conditioned on the input text.

 At their core, normalizing flows construct a complex distribution by applying a sequence of invertible and differentiable transformations f to samples z drawn from a simple base distribution pZ(z), typically a standard multivariate Gaussian.
 The goal is to model the target data distribution pX(x), where x represents our data (e.g., mel-spectrograms).